volkansevim/alpha-CENTAURI/README.md

 0.2 of 2014/12/10

 alpha-CENTAURI is a Pyhton package for mining alpha satellites and their higher-order structures in sequence data.
-It requires an initial set of "monomer" sequences (a sample set is provided in the package).
-This initial set is used to build an HMM model, which is employed to detect alpha-satellite monomers in the sequence data.
+It requires an initial consensus sequence (a sample is provided in the package).
+This consensus sequence is used to build an HMM model, which is employed to detect alpha-satellite monomers in the sequence data.

 alpha-CENTAURI can in principle run on any sequence data, however, its performance will increase greatly if the reads are filtered based on similarity to the initial monomer set.